 Implement Schema.org, Open Graph or Twitter Cards

 Additionally, you can annotate with Facebook’s Open Graph Protocol and Twitter Cards to improve user experience related to sharing your PWA content on social networks.
-Remember not to include these formats if your existing site already supports them, and don’t forget to test it!
+Remember not to include these formats if your existing site already supports them, and don’t forget to test them!

 Test it like there’s no tomorrow!